jrm2k6/cloudder/README.md

 with:
 - publicId: public id of the resource to display
 - format: format of the resource your want to display
-- options: options for your uploaded resource, check the cloudinary documentation to know more
+- options: options for your uploaded resource, check the Cloudinary documentation to know more

-returns the private url of the picture on cloudinary, expiring by default after an hour.
+returns the private url of the picture on Cloudinary, expiring by default after an hour.

 ```
 Cloudder::rename($publicId, $toPublicId, $options)
 ```

 with:
 - publicId: publicId of the resource to rename
 - toPublicId: new public id of the resource
 - options: options for your uploaded resource, check the cloudinary documentation to know more